Raiden Developer Onboarding Guide¶

 - Handling a valid locked transfer message

-On the sender’s side for the messages in the global queue:
+On the sender’s side for the messages in the unordered queue:

 - Secret Request